 During my research, I discovered a Bible teacher, Dr. James McKeever, whose study of Scripture supports much of what I've shared above.
 His view of nudity is explained in a chapter called "Nudity and Lust" from his book,

 It's in the Bible, which is now out of print.
-Linked below is a scanned, image-only Acrobat Reader file of that chapter:
+Linked below is a .PDF (Acrobat Reader) file of that chapter:

-email me for more information.
-I know my viewpoint is at odds with our society's common thinking, but our common thinking is at odds with simple human nature, with healthy human experience, and with most of human history, including Biblical history.
-If you are in total agreement with and support the
+email me with questions you may have.
+I realize my viewpoint is at odds with our society's common thinking, but I have seen how that common thinking is at odds with simple human nature, with healthy human experience, with most of human history (including Biblical history), and with a sound creational view of the human body.
+If you are in total agreement with the

-body taboo, that is your personal choice.
-I feel it is a poor one, in light of theology, history, and the experiences of so many other humans who have discovered that the
+body taboo and decide to continue to support it, that is your personal choice.
+I feel it is a poor one, in light of theology, history, and the experiences of so many others who have discovered that the